 Year on year INK is getting larger and louder.
 We now have significant partnerships with other festivals and theatres including Snape Fringe, Alde Valley Arts, First Light, Digital Drama, Theatre on the Coast, High Tide, The Aldeburgh Literary Festival, and our long-standing friends University of East Anglia.

-In 2023 we are adding a fifth day to the Festival, which will the INK Youth Festival Day on Monday 17th April , a day when local secondary school students can attend the performances of the short plays and experience the thrill of live theatre, for free.
+In 2024, we are once again, adding a fifth day to the Festival, which will be INK Youth Festival Day on Monday 15th April, a day when local secondary school students can attend the performances of the short plays and experience the thrill of live theatre, for free.